bvanelli/python-for-data-analysis/README.md

 ### Weekly Assignments

 Weekly take-home assignments will take the course schedule, reinforcing skills with exercises to analyze and visualize scientific data.
-Assignments will be given out on Wednesdays and will be due the following Wednesday.
+Assignments will be given out on Wednesdays and can be discussed the following Wednesday during the classes.

+Take your time to complete the assignments.
+You can work on them in your own time, but make sure you use them to practice and improve your skills, as practicing is the best way to learn a programming language.

 ### Final Project